 Students shall not help or attempt to help others to commit an act of academic dishonesty.

 This includes situations in which one student copies from or uses another student's work; in such situations, both students are likely to be penalized equally severely.
-(If the assisting student is not enrolled in the particular course, the student’s Dean will formulate a suitable and equivalent penalty.)
+If the assisting student is not enrolled in the particular course, the student's Dean will formulate a suitable and equivalent penalty.
 Students are responsible for ensuring that their work is not used improperly by others.
 This does not include team projects where students are told by their instructor to work together or when the student whose work is used by another did not know their work was being used.

 E. Multiple submissions of work: